CS111-Profe-Soto/Lab-01-Hello-GOALSinCS/README.md

 Running or executing your code will allow you to see how it currently works,

 There are a number of ways to run a program in VS Code.
-- You can use the Run and Debug tool in the Activity Bar.
-- You can choose Run Java from the context menu in the program.
-- You can select the play button on the top right of the editor window.
+I suggest that you run the program by selecting the play button on the top right of the editor window.
-- You can choose Run Without Debugging from the Run menu.

 The output will appear in the terminal window.